blowb/blowb-doc/install-internet-service-docker/owncloud.rst

    Fill in the "Server" tab in LDAP settings panel.

-Fill in the "Users" tab as in :numref:`ldap-users` and "Login Filter" tab as in :numref:`ldap-login-attributes`.
-In the "Login Attributes" tab, we may also add some other attributes as user login.
+Fill in the "Users" tab as in :numref:`ldap-users` and the "Login Attributes" tab as in :numref:`ldap-login-attributes`.
+In the "Login Attributes" tab, we may also add some other attributes as the user login.
 In the "Advanced" tab, the ``User Display Name Field`` and ``Group Display Name Field`` should be set to ``cn`` under "Directory Settings", as shown in :numref:`ldap-displayname`.
 Other tabs can be left as default.

 .. _ldap-users: